agudluri/CodeShack/InfixToPostfix_Stack/ReadMe.md

 ( (A (B C +) *) D /) <br>
 Thus, the "*" uses the two values immediately preceding: "A", and the result of the addition.
 Similarly, the "/" uses the result of the multiplication and the "D".

-I've written a simple JAVA program that uses stacks to evaluate infix expressions.
+I've written a simple JAVA program that uses stacks to convert infix expressions to postfix expressions.
 (See attached)